Is Cruise Travel Insurance Worth It?

 If you have an accident or become seriously ill on a cruise, getting you off the boat can be breathtakingly expensive.
 For instance, a medical evacuation from just a simple Inland Passage cruise can cost $20,000 or more.

-A complex evacuation from a more remote destination could drain your bank accounts – and medevac firms typically won’t arrange transport without upfront payment.
+A complex evacuation from a more remote destination could drain your life savings – and medevac firms typically won’t arrange transport without upfront payment.

 What cruise insurance can do:

-Cruise insurance can pay much of the cost of an emergency medical evacuation.
+Cruise insurance could pay much of the cost of an emergency medical evacuation.

 In addition, it can also help arrange transport – not just for the patient, but for a cruising companion.